 Jane’s default is to call the services a clinic offers ‘Treatments’, but you can customize this depending on what you call the services you offer your clients.
 This guide to Customizing Jane (under ‘Terminology’) tells you how you can change Jane’s default language.

 Now, as for actually setting up your Treatments… Jane’s got even more choices for you.
-If you’re a Full Access user, you can head into your Settings and choose Treatments & Classes from the list on the left.
-Click the New Treatment button in the top, righthand corner (or the Edit button next to an existing Treatment) to get started.
+If you’re a Full Access user, to create or add a new appointment type you can head into your Settings and choose Treatments, Classes & Group Appointments ** from the list on the left.
+Click the **New Treatment button in the top, righthand corner (or the Edit button next to an existing Treatment) to get started.

-The first thing you’ll need to choose is whether this is a One-on-One or Class Booking using the dropdown menu.
-If you choose Class Booking, you’ll be able to select the Capacity (number of participants) using the next dropdown below.
+The first thing you’ll need to choose is whether this appointment type is a One-on-One, Class, or Group Appointment using the dropdown menu.
+If you choose Class or Group Appointment, you’ll be able to select the Capacity (number of participants) using the next dropdown below.

 Finally, let Jane know if this is an In-Person or Online Appointment.
-If you choose Online, Jane will automatically send a link to join a video call to your client 1-hour before their appointment.
+If you choose Online, Jane will automatically send your client or clients a link to join the video call 1-hour before their appointment.

 Discipline & Staff Member